Peanut Brittle Recipe

 Can You Make Peanut Brittle Without Peanuts?

-• Bacon (cook and crumble bacon to add into the brittle)
+- Bacon (cook and crumble bacon to add to the brittle)

 How to Store Peanut Brittle

-To Store – Once it has completely cooled and broken into your desired-sized pieces, place peanut brittle in an airtight container and store it on the counter at room temperature for 6 to 8 weeks.
+To Store – Once it is completely cooled and broken into your desired-sized pieces, place peanut brittle in an airtight container and store it on the counter at room temperature for 6 to 8 weeks.
 Keep it in a dark, cool, dry place and keep it sealed in an airtight container to prevent it from absorbing moisture in the air and getting sticky.
-Don’t place it in a warm area of the kitchen, such as a cabinet near your stove.
+Don’t place it in a warm kitchen area, such as a cabinet near your stove.

 Do Not Refrigerate.
 It will make the candy soft and sticky and cause it to lose its crunchy texture due to the moisture it will absorb in the refrigerator.
 The goal is to keep the candy dry and airtight, and it will last several weeks.